Decompositions of high-frequency Helmholtz solutions via functional calculus, and application to the finite element method: Introduction

-While the analysis of $\Pi_H u$ is insensitive to the contents of the black-box, our study of the low frequency piece $\Pi_L u$ necessarily entails ``opening'' the black-box and studying the local question of elliptic or parabolic estimates within it.
-Intuitively the compact support in the spectral parameter of the spectral measure of $P$ applied to $\Pi_L u$ should imply that strong elliptic estimates hold, but knowing uniform estimates on high derivatives is dependent on analyticity of the underlying problem.
-We therefore make an abstract regularity hypothesis (\ref{eq:lowenest}) locally near the black-box, that allows us to estimate the part of $\Pi_L u$ spatially localised near its content.
-The remaining part lives in $\mathbb R^d$, thus is given, thanks to Sj\"ostrand \cite{Sj:97} again, by a Fourier multiplier up to negligible terms, and we can estimate it thanks to the properties of the Fourier transform as it was done in \cite{LaSpWu:20a}.
-If, for instance, $P$ is given by \eqref{eq:P} exterior to a $C^\infty$ obstacle with Dirichlet boundary condition, we know by the functional calculus that $P^m \Pi_L u$ is bounded for all $m \in \mathbb{N}.$ This yields elliptic estimates which allow us to estimate all derivatives of $\Pi_L u$ up to the obstacle, but the resulting estimates on $\pa^\alpha \Pi_L u$ grow non-optimally in $\alpha$; see Corollary \ref{cor:reg} and Theorem \ref{thm:transmission}.
-Such estimates, which indeed are the only ones we have been able to obtain in the case of partially transparent obstacles, suffice for applications to the $h$-FEM but are far from optimal in dealing with $hp$-FEM.
-In the boundary case we therefore use a stronger property of $\Pi_L u:$ we may run the \emph{backward heat equation} on $\Pi_L u$ for as long as we like and obtain $L^2$ estimates on the result.
-If the boundary is analytic then known heat kernel estimates \cite{EsMoZh:17} yield satisfactory uniform estimates on $\pa^\alpha \Pi_L u$; see Corollary \ref{cor:heat} and Theorem \ref{thm:Dirichlet}.
+While the analysis of $\Pihigh \varphi u$ is insensitive to the contents of the black-box, our study of the low-frequency piece $\Pilow \varphi u$ necessarily entails ``opening'' the black-box and studying the local question of elliptic or parabolic estimates within it.
+Intuitively the compact support in the spectral parameter of the spectral measure of $P$ applied to $\Pilow \varphi u$ should imply that strong elliptic estimates hold, but knowing Cauchy-type estimates on high derivatives is dependent on analyticity of the underlying problem.
+We therefore make the abstract regularity hypothesis (\ref{eq:lowenest}) locally near the black-box, which allows us to estimate the part of $\Pilow u$ spatially localised near its content.
+The remaining part living in $\mathbb R^d$ is then given, thanks to Sj\"ostrand \cite{Sj:97} again, by a Fourier multiplier up to negligible terms, and hence enjoys the analytic estimate \eqref{eq:decLF3} thanks to the properties of the Fourier transform, as used in \cite{LaSpWu:22}.

+If, for instance, $P$ is given by \eqref{eq:P} exterior to a $C^\infty$ obstacle with Dirichlet boundary condition, we know by the functional calculus that $P^m \Pilow \varphi u$ is bounded for all $m \in \mathbb{N}.$ This yields elliptic estimates which allow us to estimate all derivatives of $\Pilow \varphi u$ up to the obstacle, but the resulting estimates on $\pa^\alpha \Pilow u$ grow non-optimally in $\alpha$; see Corollary \ref{cor:reg} and Theorem \ref{thm:transmission}.
+Such estimates, which indeed are the only ones we have been able to obtain in the case of penetrable obstacles, suffice for applications to the $h$-FEM but are far from optimal in dealing with $hp$-FEM.
+In the boundary case we therefore use a stronger property of $\Pilow \varphi u:$ we can run the \emph{backward heat equation} on $\Pilow \varphi u$ for as long as we like and obtain $L^2$ estimates on the result.
+If the boundary is analytic then known heat kernel estimates (see \cite{EsMoZh:17}) yield satisfactory Cauchy-type estimates on $\pa^\alpha \Pilow \varphi u$; see Corollary \ref{cor:heat} and Theorem \ref{thm:Dirichlet}.